Isaac: Birth

 After God changes Abram and Sarai's names to Abraham and Sarah, he tells Abraham that he will bear a second son by Sarah named Isaac, with whom a new covenant would be established.
 In response, Abraham began to laugh, as both he and Sarah were well beyond natural child-bearing age.
 Some time later, three men who Abraham identifies as messengers of God visit him and Sarah, and Abraham treats them to food and niceties.
 They repeat the prophecy that Sarah would bear a child, promising Isaac's birth within a year's time, at which point Sarah laughs in disbelief.
 God questions why the pair laughed in disbelief at his words, and if it is because they believe such things were not within his power.
 Now afraid, they futilely deny ever having laughed at God's words.

 Time passes as Isaac is born.
-Although this was Abraham's second son (Abraham's first son was Ishmael, with Hagar) it was Sarah's first and only child.
+Isaac was Abraham's second son and firstborn of Sarah who was then Sarai.
+Sarai had been barren for a long time and sought a way to fulfill God's promise that Abram would be father of many nations, especially since they had grown old, so she offered Hagar to Abram to be his concubine.

-On the eighth day from his birth, Isaac was circumcised, as was necessary for all males of Abraham's household, in order to be in compliance with Yahweh's covenant.
+On the eighth day from his birth, Isaac was circumcised, as was necessary for all males of Abraham's household, in order to be in compliance with the Jewish covenant.

-After Isaac had been weaned, Sarah saw Ishmael playing with him, and urged her husband to cast out Hagar the bondservant and her son, so that Isaac would be Abraham's sole heir.
+After Isaac had been weaned, Sarah saw Ishmael playing with or mocking him (the Hebrew term is ambiguous), and urged her husband to cast out Hagar the bondservant and her son, so that Isaac would be Abraham's sole heir.
 Abraham was hesitant, but at God's order he listened to his wife's request.

 Binding

 At some point in Isaac's youth, his father Abraham took him to Mount Moriah.
-At God's command, Abraham was to build a sacrificial altar and sacrifice his son Isaac upon it.
+At God's command as the last of ten trials to test his faith, Abraham was to build a sacrificial altar and sacrifice his son Isaac upon it.
 After he had bound his son to the altar and drawn his knife to kill him, at the last moment an angel of God prevented Abraham from proceeding.
 Instead, he was directed to sacrifice a nearby ram that was stuck in thickets.